daveRendon/azd-multiagent/demoguide/demoguide.md

 1. **Confirm environment variables**
   - Run `azd env get-values` and verify `AIFOUNDRY_PROJECT_ENDPOINT`, `PRIORITY_AGENT_ID`, `TEAM_AGENT_ID`, `EFFORT_AGENT_ID`, and `TRIAGE_AGENT_ID` are present.
   - If the IDs look stale, re-run `python scripts/bootstrap_agents.py` and reload the `.azure/<env>/.env` file.
-When running scripts from an existing shell, clear or overwrite any exported agent IDs so the process picks up the refreshed values (the helper only sets them if they’re unset).
+The verification scripts now override previously exported values automatically, but it’s still good hygiene to remove manually exported overrides when debugging.
 2. **Validate Azure resources exist**
   - Open the Azure portal to the `azd-multiagent` resource group.
   - Ensure the Container App, AI Foundry account/project, and GPT-4o deployment show a `Succeeded` provisioning state.
-  - If `azd up` fails with `ResourceGroupNotFound`, recreate it with `az group create --name azd-multiagent --location westus3` before rerunning the workflow.
+  - Windows runs automatically recreate the group via `scripts/ensure_resource_group.py`; if you’re on another OS or the hook was skipped, run `az group create --name azd-multiagent --location westus3` before rerunning the workflow.
   - If the AI project (or any dependent resource) is missing after the group exists, run `azd up` (or `azd provision`) to rebuild the stack prior to bootstrapping agents.
 3. **Check network and DNS**
   - From your shell, run `Resolve-DnsName <project-subdomain>.services.ai.azure.com`.